jamesscottbrown/PMTiles/spec/v3/spec.md

  	* Automatically determine a visualization method
 	* provide a conventional MIME type `Content-Type` HTTP header
 	* Enforce a canonical extension e.g. `.mvt`, `png`, `jpeg`, `.webp` to prevent duplication in caches

+### Metadata

+The JSON metadata is designed to contain arbitrary, application-specific data.
+However, if the `TileType` is `mvt`, the metadata should contain a key `vector_layers` as described in the [MBTiles 1.3 spec](https://github.com/tilezen/joerd/blob/master/docs/use-service.md).
+It may also contain `tilestats` as described in the same spec.

 ### Organization